 As health systems expand their footprint through mergers and acquisitions and partnerships, it’s crucial to engage and consult IT early and often.
 Technology considerations can even be a driver for deal considerations for some health care organizations.

 IT can help identify opportunities by offering a different lens on the strategic alternatives being considered.
 It also enables much better clarity in understanding the risk, timeline, and cost associated with a convergence or interoperability approach.

 Under the framework of value-based care and patient-driven outcomes, it’s essential for health systems to do more with less.
 This underscores the importance for post-merger entities to share patient information efficiently and effectively.
-The ability to share this information in real time across the organisation enables the health system to reduce operational redundancies and maximise service to their patients.
+The ability to share this information in real time across the organization enables the health system to reduce operational redundancies and maximize service to their patients.

-When making strategic IT decisions, each health system’s distinct composition needs to be evaluated in the context of the patients they serve, geographic footprint, and overall organisational make-up.
-This requires health care organisations to critically evaluate their application portfolio, organisational structure, and market position to decide how best to share integral patient information across the health system and serve their patients into the future.
+When making strategic IT decisions, each health system’s distinct composition needs to be evaluated in the context of the patients they serve, geographic footprint, and overall organizational make-up.
+This requires health care organizations to critically evaluate their application portfolio, organizational structure, and market position to decide how best to share integral patient information across the health system and serve their patients into the future.